sephrot/StoryGame/README.md

 ⚠️ Work in progress.
 Some functionalities are missing or incomplete.

 - Users can CRUD stories, scenes, and choices.
-- Final scenes can be created, but validation is basic.
+- Final and first scenes can be created, but validation is basic.
-- Story playback works for simple linear choices.
 - Missing good story workflow creation
 - Bugs like "Multiple First Scenes", "More than 3 choices" still need fixing